filmil/bazel_rules_ghdl/README.md

 * Uses https://github.com/filmil/bazel-rules-bid.
 This means it will download and try to use a Docker image with `ghdl` installed in it.
-If you are unwilling or unable to run docker images in your builds, you should reconsider using it.
+If you are unwilling or unable to run docker images in your builds, you may not be able to use it.

+  While using docker complicates the build deployment somewhat, it is a fairly straightforward way to work around the complexity that is building a `bazel`-compatible distribution of `ghdl`.
+I thought this was a reasonable tradeoff.

 * The docker image in use is defined here: https://github.com/filmil/eda_tools/tree/main/ghdl